Mostafa-Tawfik/nextflix/README.md

 # Nextflix
-A Movies Library App with Netflix ux/ui where you can search, surf, and save your favoraite shows.
+A Movies Library App with Netflix UX/UI where you can search, surf, and save your favorite shows.

 You can visit the live Demo on https://nextflix-6b685.web.app/.